ImperialCollegeLondon/grad_school_git_course/_episodes/l1-01-why-use-vcs.md

 * Usually leads to multiple different copies of the code
 * Copies need to be combined back together - but this often doesn't happen

 ### Collaboration

-* *"I will just finish my work and then you can start with your changes."*.
+* *"I will just finish my work and then you can start with your changes."*
-* *"Can you please send me the latest version?"*.
+* *"Can you please send me the latest version?"*
-* *"Where is the latest version?"*.
+* *"Where is the latest version?"*
-* *"Which version are you using?"*.
+* *"Which version are you using?"*
-* *"Which version have the authors used in the paper I am trying to reproduce?"*.
+* *"Which version have the authors used in the paper I am trying to reproduce?"*

 ### Reproducibility